 Since then, our daughter has moved out into her own room.
 A few little updates turned the shared room into a space just for our son.

-Let’s jump straight into the good stuff, shall we?
-I’m going for global boho with midcentury accents, and maybe just a touch of industrial styling, and lots of texture.
+I’m going for global boho with midcentury accents, a touch of industrial styling, and lots of texture.
 Here’s my mood board for the room:

 I wanted neutral and layered, because our bedroom is my favourite room in the house and I’m all for more of that.
 Eleanor is five, though, and she wants all the colours.
 I struggled with it for a while, until I found that rug.
 It’s got purple, mustard, mint, navy, coral and blush pink in, so she should be happy too.
 It’s pretty bold, so I’m keeping the rest of the space more neutral but with lots of texture and just a few colourful accents.

-The kids are on Easter break and we’re travelling this week, so I’m going to share the source list, ‘before’ photos and more deets on the plans next week when I have more time.
-I can’t wait to get started!
+I’m going to share the source list, ‘before’ photos and more deets on the plans next week.
+Looking forward to getting the ball rolling!